 If you’re dreaming of an all-inclusive getaway but want unlimited flexibility in terms of where you stay, a card that offers flexible travel credit could be your best bet.
 Cards that fall into this category offer generic rewards that can be redeemed to cover any travel expense including, but not limited to, all-inclusive properties worldwide.

-With the Barclaycard Arrival Plus™ World Elite MasterCard®, for example, you can rack up points and redeem them however you want.
-This particular card offers 50,000 points after you use your card for $3,000 in purchases within 90 days, plus 2x points for every dollar you spend.
-Since each point is worth one cent, the signup bonus alone is worth $500 in all-inclusive luxury.
+With the Barclaycard Arrival Plus™ World Elite Mastercard®, for example, you can rack up points and redeem them however you want.
+This particular card offers 70,000 bonus miles after spending $5,000 in purchases within the first 90 days, plus unlimited 2x miles on every purchase.
+Since each point is worth one cent, the signup bonus alone is worth $700 in all-inclusive luxury.

 Let’s say you get the Chase Sapphire Preferred® Card, for example.
-This card offers an amazing 50,000 points after you spend $4,000 within the first three months of account opening.
-On top of that, you’ll also earn 2x points for each $1 you spend on travel and dining and 1x points on all other purchases.
-When you go to redeem your points, you’ll find that 50,000 points are worth $625 in travel booked through the Chase Ultimate Rewards portal.
-And since it works similarly to Expedia.com, you can browse properties all over the globe and book when you’re ready.
+This card offers an amazing 60,000 bonus points after you spend $4,000 on purchases within the first three months of account opening.
+That's $750 toward travel when you redeem through Chase Ultimate Rewards®.
+On top of that, you’ll also earn 2X points on travel and dining at restaurants worldwide and 1 point per dollar spent on all other purchases.
+Get 25% more value when you redeem for airfare, hotels, car rentals and cruises through Chase Ultimate Rewards®.
+For example, 60,000 points are worth $750 toward travel.

 Option #3: Pick up a hotel credit card.

 While you can transfer Chase Ultimate Rewards® and other flexible points to certain hotel partners, it’s also possible to get a co-branded hotel credit card.
 These cards work directly with hotel brands to help you earn loyalty points good for free stays, room upgrades and more.